Behavior management: In supported living

-It's important we first take a look at each resident's history.
-Many of them will have gone through an experience that may have started the behavior change in the first place.
-Some examples of these are child abuse, trauma, anxiety, depression, etc.
+It is important we first take a look at each resident's history.
+It is important that we evaluate the resident and their situation.
+To explain, many of them will have gone through an experience that may have started the behavior change in the first place.
+Some examples of these are child abuse, trauma, anxiety, and depression.

-Once a person is in the behavior management process, we have to consider their behavior daily.
-We should also be meeting with them regularly in order to keep accurate data of their behavior.
+Once a person is in the behavior management process, caregivers have to consider their behavior daily.
+Staff should with patients regularly in order to keep accurate data of their behavior.
 In this way we can look back and make modifications to what they need during the behavior management process.
+It is very important to listen and engage with the residents.
+This can help them feel more comfortable.
+It is essential that there is an established relationship to help these residents with their behavior.
+Residents must be treated with compassion and kindness.

 Each resident will be different and need a variety of attention.
-But it's important to consider what will be needed in order to get to their success.
+However, it is important to consider what will be needed in order to get to their success.
 The main goal of the behavior management is to address the behavior issue in order to keep them independent.

 When with a resident there are a variety of behaviors you may come into contact with.
 You will not only need to know what to do in each situation but also how to act.
 Your behavior is crucial to the progress of their behavior.
-There may be situations when yourself can't handle the behavior and will need to lead to a bigger solution.
-Redirecting them to a psychologist, psychiatrist, hospital, or a behavior management center may be beneficial.
+For example, it is important to react to their behaviors without becoming frustrated.
+It is essential that caregivers focus on the positive and help residents.
+Additionally, caregivers should refrain from hurried motions to keep residents calm.
+It is important that staff is properly trained and understands what to do in certain situations.
+However it might be necessary to redirect them to a psychologist, psychiatrist, hospital, or a behavior management center may be beneficial.